Festive

 Days in Wintertime

-days of the Slovenes from the Raba Region are often
+festive days of the Slovenes from the Raba Region are

-based on church holidays.
-Furthermore, these festive days often emanated either
+often based on church holidays.
+Furthermore, these festive days often emanated

-from weather and vegetation based periods or from agriculturally important work
+either from weather and vegetation based periods or from agriculturally

-phases.
-Any kind of work was forbidden on important festive days, on less
+important work phases.
+Any kind of work was forbidden on important festive

-important festive days however, people were allowed to process smaller work
+days, on less important festive days however, people were allowed to process

-units.
-The dates of the various festive days and seasons are subject to change.
+smaller work units.
+The dates of the various festive days and seasons are

 The most important festive days in wintertime,